 Farmed salmon vs. wild salmon.
 Which is healthier?
-Well, you may be surprised to learn that farmed salmon has toxic contents and can be dangerous.
+Well, you may be surprised to find out that farmed salmon has toxic contents and can be dangerous.
 Learn what to avoid when you get salmon at the store.

 It seems that not a day goes by when I do not read an article about the importance of getting Omega-3 fatty acids into our diet.
 The best place to find these naturally, of course, is in fatty fish like salmon.